Epiphany625/QuizAI/README.md

 # QuizAI

-## Please push changes to a separate branch
+## Please push changes to a separate branch for each feature

 **front end**
 cd QuizAI_frontend